-Council Regulation 2157/2001/EC on the ECS is linked with Directive 2001/86/EC on the involvement of employees in the SE: they ‘form indissociable complements(s) … and must be applied concomitantly’ (Council Regulation 2157/2001/EC).
-Consequently, in accordance with Article 12(2) of the regulation, an SE may only be registered if an agreement for employee involvement pursuant to Article 4 of Directive 2001/86/EC has been concluded.
+Council Regulation 2157/2001/EC on the Statute for a European company (SE) is linked with Directive 2001/86/EC on the involvement of employees in the SE: they ‘form indissociable complements(s) … and must be applied concomitantly’.
+Consequently, in accordance with Article 12(2) of the regulation, an SE may only be registered if an agreement for employee involvement in accordance with Article 4 of Directive 2001/86/EC has been concluded.
 Arrangements for employee involvement differ according to the way the SE is created.
 Companies that decide to establish an SE must negotiate with a special negotiating body (SNB), comprising employee representatives elected or appointed in proportion to the number of employees employed in each Member State.

 There are three possible scenarios with regard to employee involvement in an SE:

 As required by Article 15 of the directive, on 30 September 2008 the European Commission published a Communication reviewing the application of the directive with a view to proposing any necessary amendments.
 Due to the lack of practical experience in applying the directive, the European Commission decided to defer the revision process.
-However, a particular concern is caused by the lack of provisions to deal with changes taking place within the SE after its establishment.
+However, one particular concern was the lack of provisions to deal with changes taking place within the SE after its establishment.
 According to the Communication, this shortcoming might include the risk of losing or reducing employee participation rights.

-See also: consultation in the enterprise; corporate governance; corporate structures; Davignon Group; employee representation; European Cooperative Society; European Works Councils; information and consultation; restructuring; special negotiating body.
+See also: consultation in the enterprise; corporate structures; Davignon Group; employee representation; European Cooperative Society; European Works Councils; information and consultation; special negotiating body.